-Instead of showing the user all the measurement reports in detail we generated interpolations and display those as overlays over the BML-GUI map (which is in the central panel of the GUI, cf. figure 1).
-It's possible to generate two kinds of overlays.
-One simplifies the interpolation into 4 kinds of areas (harmless, alarming, hazardous to health and deadly).
-This gives even an untrained controller a quick overview about the situation.
-The other interpolation has soft transition and gives for every point the measured value (e.g., the degree of gas concentration).
+During the evaluation of the reports on measurements, it became clear, that not every result of a measurement should be shown to the controller.
+Therefore, we installed two modes, an alarm mode and an overlay mode.
+Under the alarm mode, a report is present to the controller as alarm if the value of the measurement exceeds some threshold, determined by the controller.
+For the overlay mode, the measurement reports are transformed into interpolations which then are displayed as overlays over the BML-GUI map (which is in the central panel of the GUI, cf. figure 1).
+It is possible to choose between two kinds of overlays.
+One overlay simplifies the interpolation into 4 kinds of areas (harmless, alarming, hazardous to health and deadly).
+This provides the controller with a quick overview about the situation.
+The other overlay has soft transition and gives for every point the measured value (e.g., the degree of gas concentration).